ruzeen/snippets/README.md

-# Python snippets and fun stuff.
+# Python snippets and algorithms.